teivah/100-go-mistakes/docs/index.md

 ### Not understanding the concept of rune (#36)

+???+ info "TL;DR"

-**TL;DR**: Understanding that a rune corresponds to the concept of a Unicode code point and that it can be composed of multiple bytes should be part of the Go developer’s core knowledge to work accurately with strings.
+    Understanding that a rune corresponds to the concept of a Unicode code point and that it can be composed of multiple bytes should be part of the Go developer’s core knowledge to work accurately with strings.

 As runes are everywhere in Go, it's important to understand the following: